 If you are driving a small car like we were.
-You will want a roof rack to store extra gear, camping equipment, and luggage.
+You will want a roof rack with cargo box to store extra gear, camping equipment, and luggage.

 It helps to distribute the weight so that everything isn't on the back end of the car and you can lock your stuff into it and feel secure when you check into a hotel for the night.